bharrisau/simpleflatmapper.org/0102-getting-started-jdbc.md

 ### Cleanup resources

-The mapper does not close the result set, it is still you responsibility to close the used resource.
+The mapper does not close the result set, it is still your responsibility to close the used resource.

 ### Error handling
-By default if an exception is thrown during the building of the mapper, the mapping or the for each loop the error is rethrown it is possible to provide your own handler error that will override that behaviour.
+By default, if an exception is thrown during the building of the mapper, the mapping or the for each loop the error is rethrown.
+It is possible to provide your own handler error that will override that behaviour.

 #### Field Mapping Error